Omnibus-Type/Jaldi/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**11 May 2015 (Jaldi Release Candidate v.1.007) Omnibus-Type**
+- Inserted `lookupflag IgnoreMarks;` in `cjct` connections_devanagari lookup in order to avoid deactivation of this feature when Nukta is present.

 **21 April 2015 (Jaldi Release Candidate v.1.006) Omnibus-Type**
 - Support of most of the consonants for half forms with a nukta, rakar forms, rakar forms with a nukta, half rakar forms, and half rakar forms with a nukta